-The Telenor Group's commitment to integrity and transparency is clearly stated in our Code of Conduct.
+Telenor's Code of Conduct was last updated in June 2014.
 The Code of Conduct defines core legal and ethical standards by which we create value in Telenor and applies to members of the Board, managers and other employees as well as those acting on behalf of the Telenor Group.
-It sets out specific and practical rules and guidelines on how each individual is expected to conduct business.
-The Code of Conduct is owned and approved by the Board, and is signed by all employees.
-Read the Code of Conduct here: www.telenor.com/about-us/ corporate-governance/code-ofconduct
+It sets out specific and practical rules and guidelines on how each individual is expected to conduct business in Telenor.

 The Code of Conduct, Governing Principles and Governing Documents, Vision, Mission and Values and Leadership Expectations are an inherent part of the Telenor culture and form a platform that describes how we work.
-We call this way of working "The Telenor Way".
-The Telenor Way is how we want to conduct business in Telenor and sets out the foundation for behaviour and decision-making.
+We call this way of working the "Telenor Way".
+The "Telenor Way" is how Telenor wants to conduct business in Telenor and sets out the foundation for behaviour and decision-making.

 Telenor is firmly committed to building and promoting ethical values and behaviour throughout our company.
-Awareness campaigns, capacitybuilding and regular training of all employees, including e-learning programmes, dilemma-training modules and other Telenor Way awareness activities are tools to make our culture known and lived by across the Group.
+Awareness campaigns, capacitybuilding and regular training of all employees, including e-learning programmes, dilemma-training modules and other "Telenor Way" awareness activities are tools to make our culture known and lived by across the Group.